koureasstavros/SQLServer2016EzApi/README.md

 Fork of [EzApi](http://sqlsrvintegrationsrv.codeplex.com/releases/view/21238) adapted for SQL Server 2016 version.
 Stand-alone edition forked by KoureasS & GitHub

-## Installation and usage

-The preferred way is to [Nuget](https://www.nuget.org/packages/EzApi/)

-`PM> Install-Package EzApi` via [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console)

-Alternatively you can compile include the output `EzApi.dll` on your project, or include this project directly in your solution.

 ## Contributing

 1. Fork it!